CHAPTERS

 This test case involves testing an application's ability to withstand a brute-force attack.
 Brute force attacks are a type of attack that involves repeatedly trying different combinations of usernames and passwords or other inputs until the correct one is found.

-This test case involves testing an application's password protection system to ensure that it is secure and does not allow unauthorized access to user accounts.
-This includes attempting to obtain, change, or recover another user's password through various methods, such as brute force attacks, password guessing, or exploiting vulnerabilities in the password reset process.
+This test case involves validating an application's password requirement system to ensure that it is secure.
+This includes activities aimed at acquiring, modifying, or reclaiming another user's password through various methods, such as brute force attacks, password guessing, or exploiting vulnerabilities in the password reset process.

 This test case involves identifying any components in a system that may change over time and taking steps to prevent attackers from exploiting any vulnerabilities in those components.